-- Student Success Promote student success by providing comprehensive services and effective pedagogical practices. - Higher Educational Opportunities Support and develop a wide variety of educational opportunities. - Campus Environment Continue to develop and maintain a safe, accessible, welcoming, and student-focused learning environment.
+- Student Success Provide wraparound services to support student success and assist students with challenges they encounter while pursuing their goals. - Higher Educational Opportunities Support and develop a wide variety of educational opportunities. - Campus Environment Continue to develop and maintain a safe, accessible, welcoming, and student-focused learning environment.